jisungg/Berkeley-URAP/README.md

 - **Output to Excel:**
   The final merged tables for each year are written to an Excel workbook, with each sheet labeled by the corresponding year.
 This structure facilitates both a consolidated view and year-by-year analysis.

+### Downloading CDR Data

+The project includes functionality to download CDR data for specified years.
+This is managed by the `download_data.py` script, where you can adjust the global variable `QUARTER` to specify the desired quarter.
+The script downloads a quarterly CDR dataset and returns the data as a JSON object.

+Due to the nature of the FFIEC data acquisition process, traditional methods—such as using `curl`, `wget`, or even Python-based scraping with `beautifulsoup` are not viable.
+Instead, the FFIEC provides access via an older SOAP-based web service rather than modern REST APIs.
+This means that the usual techniques for automating downloads are not applicable.

+Note that the download sizes can be significant: a quarterly CDR file can range from 0.6GB to 1GB, while UBPR files may range from 1GB to 4GB per quarter.

+### Known Issues

+- The FFIEC site’s user interface can be somewhat unreliable.
+If a download fails, resubmitting your request will often result in a successful download.

 ## Installation and Setup